neshoj/safaricom-daraja-nodejs/README.md

 # safaricom-daraja-nodejs
-NodeJS based implementation of Safaricom mpesa API
+NodeJS based implementation of new Daraja Safaricom M-Pesa API